jliszka/jliszka.github.com/_posts/2013-10-19-impossible-functions.md

 Both the proof and the program are due to Paulo Oliva.
 Any errors or misinterpretations are mine.

-This all started when I ran across [this tantalizing programming challenge](http://article.gmane.org/gmane.comp.lang.agda/2927) put forth by Martín Escardó.
+This started for me when I came across [this tantalizing programming challenge](http://article.gmane.org/gmane.comp.lang.agda/2927) put forth by Martín Escardó.
 I initially came up with a solution that looked a lot like ```solve2``` — actually, I constructed a function ```f``` that "cheats" by recording in a mutable set what points ```H``` evalutes it at, then picked a value not in that set as my ```k``` — and sent it to Martín.
 He said it appeared to be correct, but Paulo's solution (the one he had in mind)